JimKw1kX/LLM-C2-Server/README.md

 # AI LLM-C2-Server 🤖
 An AI empowered C2 Server intergated in a [pre-trained](./train.py) LLM.
+Goal is to expore the possibility using AI to enhance advsaery simulation tasks.

 👨‍💻 Other functionalities are under developing...
 - To start with